stenionobres/AspNetCoreIdentityLab/README.md

 ### Account confirmation by email

-Asp Net Core Identity provides account confirmation by email, for this some configurations are needed.
+ASP.NET Core Identity provides account confirmation by email, for this some configurations are needed.
 In the first the `SignIn` options on `IdentityOptions` should be changed.

 ``` C#